clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 In June the Sun passes through Cancer — the Crab that thought to go backwards (June 21 - July 22).
 The starting date is June 21, the Summer Solstice, the longest day of the year, when the Sun is at its highest ascension.
-After this day the Sun does go backwards, beginning it's descent southward, as the days get shorter and shorter.
+After this day the Sun does go backwards, beginning its descent southward, as the days get shorter and shorter.

 In July the Sun passes through Leo the Lion (July 23 - Aug.
 22), for the strong hot days of summer.